Howl (poem): Composition of the poem

-According to Ginsberg's bibliographer and archivist Bill Morgan, it was a terrifying peyote vision that was the principal inspiration for "Howl".
-This occurred on the evening of October 17, 1954, in the Nob Hill apartment of Sheila Williams, Ginsberg's girlfriend at the time, with whom he was living.
-He had the experience of seeing the façade of the Sir Francis Drake Hotel in the San Francisco fog as the monstrous face of a child-eating demon.
-Ginsberg took notes on his nightmarish vision, and these became the basis for Part II of the poem.
+According to Ginsberg's bibliographer and archivist Bill Morgan, "Howl" was inspired by a terrifying peyote vision on the evening of October 17, 1954 in the Nob Hill apartment of Ginsberg's girlfriend Sheila Williams, when the façade of the Sir Francis Drake Hotel in the San Francisco fog seemed as the monstrous face of a child-eating demon.
+Ginsberg's notes on the nightmarish vision became the basis for Part II of the poem.

 In late 1954 and 1955, in an apartment he had rented at 1010 Montgomery Street in the North Beach neighborhood of San Francisco, Ginsberg worked on the poem, originally referring to it by the title "Strophes".
-Some drafts were purportedly written at a coffeehouse called Caffe Mediterraneum in Berkeley, California; Ginsberg had moved into a small cottage in Berkeley a few blocks from the campus of the University of California on September 1, 1955.
+Some drafts were purportedly written at the Caffe Mediterraneum in Berkeley; Ginsberg had moved into a small cottage in Berkeley a few blocks from the campus of the University of California on September 1, 1955.
 Many factors went into the creation of the poem.
-Shortly before its composition, Ginsberg's therapist, Dr. Philip Hicks, had encouraged him to realize his desire to quit an unsatisfying market-research job and pursue poetry full-time, and to accept his own homosexuality.
+Shortly before, Ginsberg's therapist Dr. Philip Hicks had encouraged him to follow his desire to quit an unsatisfying market-research job and pursue poetry full-time, and to accept his own homosexuality.
 At that point in his evolution as a poet, Ginsberg was experimenting with a syntactic subversion of meaning called parataxis, exemplified in the poem "Dream Record, 1955" about the death of Joan Vollmer.
 It was a technique that became central in "Howl".

 Ginsberg showed "Dream Record, 1955" to Kenneth Rexroth, who criticized it as too stilted and academic; Rexroth urged Ginsberg to free his voice and write from the heart.
 Ginsberg took this advice and attempted to write a poem with no restrictions.
 He was under the influence of both William Carlos Williams and his "imagist preoccupations", as well as Jack Kerouac and his emphasis on spontaneity.
 Ginsberg began the poem in the stepped triadic form he took from Williams but, in the middle of typing the verses, his poetic voice altered such that his own unique style (a long line based on breath organized by a fixed base) started to emerge.